Charlie Day: It's Always Sunny in Philadelphia and related projects

-In the early years of his career, Day often made comedy sketches and absurd short films in his spare time with Jimmi Simpson, with whom he was living in New York City, and several friends including David Hornsby, Nate Mooney, Logan Marshall-Green and other actors, many of whom they had met through the Williamstown Theatre Festival.
-These home videos served as the inspiration for several scripted short films he later developed with Rob Mac and Glenn Howerton in 2003, once he had moved out to Los Angeles.
-Among these home movies were two scenes about three struggling self-involved actors in Los Angeles getting into awkward and darkly comedic situations between auditions and jobs, which went on to form the basis of the pilot episode of the comedy series that would go on to be known as It's Always Sunny in Philadelphia.
+In the early years of his career, Day made comedy sketches and absurd short films in his spare time alongside Jimmi Simpson, with whom he was living in New York City, and several friends, including David Hornsby, Nate Mooney, Logan Marshall-Green, and other actors—many of whom they had met through the Williamstown Theatre Festival.
+These home videos served as the inspiration for several scripted short films he later developed with Rob McElhenney and Glenn Howerton in 2003, once he had moved to Los Angeles.
+Among these home movies were two scenes about three self-involved, struggling actors in Los Angeles getting into awkward and darkly comedic situations between auditions and jobs, which went on to form the basis of the pilot episode of the comedy series It's Always Sunny in Philadelphia.

 In 2005, the first season of It's Always Sunny in Philadelphia was released on FX television.
 In addition to executive producing and writing for the show, Day stars as Charlie Kelly.
-His performance received widespread recognition and has been the source of several memes through the years, most notably the Pepe Silvia conspiracy meme.
-In 2021, Sunny became the longest running live action comedy on American television with the release of its fifteenth season.
-The series is still ongoing with its seventeenth season released in 2025.
+In 2021, It's Always Sunny became the longest running live-action comedy on American television with the release of its 15th season.
+The series is still ongoing, with its 18th season in the works as of April 2026.

-Since November 2021, Day, Mac and Howerton have been releasing The Always Sunny Podcast.
+Since November 2021, Day, McElhenney and Howerton have been releasing The Always Sunny Podcast.
 They set out to rewatch the entire series and share behind-the-scenes information, but the podcast's focus shifted to the banter and dynamic between the three creators.

-Day has also developed and produced several television shows in addition to It's Always Sunny in Philadelphia.
-In 2011 and 2012, he produced the short-lived comedies How to Be a Gentleman (2011–2012) and Unsupervised (2012), which were created by Sunny writers David Hornsby, Scott Marder and Rob Rosell.
-In 2017, he co-created the Fox sitcom The Cool Kids (2018–2019), starring Vicki Lawrence, Martin Mull, David Alan Grier and Leslie Jordan and set in a retirement community.
+Day has developed and produced several television shows in addition to It's Always Sunny in Philadelphia.
+In 2011 and 2012, he produced the short-lived comedies How to Be a Gentleman (2011–2012) and Unsupervised (2012), which were created by It's Always Sunny writers David Hornsby, Scott Marder, and Rob Rosell.
+In 2017, he co-created the Fox sitcom The Cool Kids (2018–2019), starring Vicki Lawrence, Martin Mull, David Alan Grier, and Leslie Jordan, which was set in a retirement community.
 He served as an executive producer through its first season after which the show was canceled.

-On August 9, 2019, Mythic Quest, a half-hour comedy series co-created by Day, Mac and Megan Ganz, who is also an executive producer on Sunny, was announced as one of the original productions for the then-upcoming streaming service, Apple TV+.
-In addition to being co-creator, Day is an executive producer on Mythic Quest, which as of 2025 has run for four seasons.
+On August 9, 2019, Mythic Quest, a half-hour comedy series co-created by Day, McElhenney, and Megan Ganz, who is also an executive producer on It's Always Sunny, was announced as one of the original productions for the then-upcoming streaming service, Apple TV+.
+In addition to being co-creator, Day was an executive producer on Mythic Quest, which aired for four seasons from 2020 to 2025.